 TESTING: Test by pushing the Test button on the alarm cover until the alarm sounds, then release.
 The alarm will sound 3 beeps, approx. 2 second pause, 3 beeps, approx. 6 second pause, 4 beeps, approx. 5 second pause, 1 beep.
 The test sequence lasts approx. 20 seconds.
 The alarm sounds if all electronic circuitry and horn are working.
 If no alarm sounds, the alarm may have a power supply failure.
-This alarm can only be tested and reset using an aerosol test gas or by the use of a person's finger or thumb.
-Use of any other instrument(s) is strictly prohibited.
 Test the alarm weekly to assure proper operation.

-ALARM ORIGINATION: QUICK FIND® Alarm Origination - In an interconnected system consisting of any of these models: 5304, MI106, MDS107, MCN108, MICN109, MDSCN111, MP117, it may be difficult to determine which alarm initiated the alarms to sound during an alarm event.
-This QUICK FIND® feature will immediately allow you to locate the originating alarm once the alarms have stopped sounding.
-To initiate QUICK FIND®, press the Test/Silence button on any alarm.
-After releasing the button, the test sequence on this alarm will begin and last 5-20 seconds, and then stop.
-The specific test sequence horn pattern is designated by the alarm type.
-Once this test sequence ends, the originating alarm continues to sound for approx. 50 seconds, which provides ample time to locate the originating alarm.
-Remember to reset the originating alarm in order to clear the QUICK FIND® alarm origination and to return your system to normal operation.
-Refer to the wiring instructions model interconnect compatibility section of this manual for additional information.
-In a non-interconnected installation, it is necessary to test each alarm by pressing and releasing the Test/Silence button to determine the originating alarm.
+ALARM ORIGINATION: Patented Quick Find® Alarm Origination-In an interconnected system consisting of any of these models: MI106S, MIC1509S, 5304, MI106, MIDS107, MCN108, MICN109, MDSCN111, MP117, it may be difficult to determine which alarm initiated the alarms to sound during an alarm event.
+This Quick Find® feature will immediately allow you to locate the originating alarm once the alarms have stopped sounding.
+To initiate Quick Find®, press and hold the test/silence button on any alarm until the test sequence on this alarm begins.
+Release the test button.
+The specific horn pattern/sequence is designated by the alarm type.
+Once this test sequence ends, the originating alarm continues to sound for approximately 60 seconds, which provides ample time to locate the originating alarm.
+Remember to reset the originating alarm in order to clear the Quick Find® alarm origination, and to return your system to normal operation.
+Refer to the wiring instructions/model interconnect compatibility section of this manual for additional information.
+In a non-interconnected installation, it is necessary to test each alarm by pressing the test/silence button to determine the originating alarm.